Support Us Button Widget

 To a certain generation of San Joseans, the name “King Norman” will elicit vivid memories of Saturday mornings, bowls of cereal, and yearnings for the latest and greatest toys.

-The King Norman Show ran from 1954 to 1961 on KGO-TV, and featured the titular monarch (née Norman Rosenberg), with royal robes, crown, and sceptre.
+The King Norman Show aired from 1954 to 1961 on KGO-TV, and featured the titular monarch (née Norman Rosenberg), with royal robes, crown, and scepter.
 The show consisted of Norman giving advice to an audience of children, and showcasing various toys from his store.

 While details on the business are scarce, local legend indicates the store struggled to become profitable, and closed its doors only a few years after opening.
 The three giant toy soldier statues still live on as the mascots of the Children’s Museum of Stockton.